costat/HybGe-Flow3D/README.md

 - Added controls to inflow boundary conditions in Stokes Model.
     - Allows user to control constant or parabolic inflow, as well as the value of the inflow condition.
     - Requires API change in directional flow boundary condition functions.
+- Added AMGX support.
+    - Default behavior is that when AMGX is found it is used for linear solvers on available NVIDIA GPUs.
+    - If AMGX is not found, HGF will use Paralution.

 Version 2.3.1
 - Stokes model unnecessary divides removed.